vitts/nodeapplication/README.md

-This package is sample package which will used to find out CRICKET World Cup 2019 squads captain by passing ISO country code
+This is my first package.
+It used to find out Cricket World Cup  2019 squads captain by passing ISO country code

 Pass the ISO country code @findCaptain method to find out captain of world cup 2019 squads